Pexers/o-jornal-lusitano/README.md

 This repository contains the app's source code written in Kotlin for Android.
 Despite being focused on Portuguese newspapers, it can be easily modified to support different international newspapers. 🌎

 Changing the file `/docs/index.json` will automatically update the newspapers data displayed in the app.
-Changes get synchronized once every 24 hours.
+Changes get synchronized once every 24 hours using the repository's GitHub Pages API.

 For more information regarding the _privacy policy_ and how to contact us, please visit our [_website_](https://sites.google.com/view/o-jornal-lusitano/home).